Understanding Glazes – How Glazes Work – Level 1

 - What is a glaze?
 The basic components that make up our glazes.

-- Opacifiers and colourants – how to go about finding the colours you want?
+- Opacifiers and Colourants – how to go about finding new glaze colours?

-- Cone 10 vs Cone 6 vs Cone 04 – how to change the firing temp of your glazes
+- Cone 10 vs Cone 6 vs Cone 04 – what determines the firing temp of your glazes?

-- The Stull map – a guide to creating matte, satin and glossy glazes, and avoiding crazed or underfired glazes.
+- The Stull map – a guide to creating matte, satin and glossy glazes at any temperature.

 Join my Facebook community: